New report unveils the potential of electric cooking in Kalobeyei settlement

 SNV and CLASP recently released a new report sharing the project experiences and key lessons learned from the Piloting Electric Pressure Cookers in Kalobeyei (PEPCI-K) project.

-The project, implemented under EnDev, aimed to explore the potential of electric pressure cookers (EPCs) for cooking in a displacement setting, specifically among mini-grid users.
+The project, implemented under EnDev, aimed to explore the potential of Electric Pressure Cookers (EPCs) for cooking in a displacement setting, specifically among mini-grid users.
 The report offers insights into how EPCs can provide cleaner and more efficient cooking solutions for communities in the Kalobeyei Integrated Settlement.

-Almost all (94%) of the 258,000 people living in and around Kakuma and Kalobeyei (including host communities) use either a three-stone open fire or firewood and charcoal stoves for cooking.
+Almost all (94%) of the 258,000 people living in and around Kakuma and Kalobeyei (including host communities) use either a three-stone open fire or a firewood or charcoal stove for cooking.
 This has adverse effects on health and the environment.
 Electric cooking in a mini-grid context can be a low-cost and clean alternative to biomass cooking and contribute to the financial sustainability of mini-grids due to increased power consumption.
-Especially EPCs are considered well suited in a mini-grid context due to their high efficiency and suitability for (unsupervised) preparation of staple meals during the daytime.
+Especially EPCs are considered well-suited in a mini-grid context due to their high efficiency and suitability for (unsupervised) preparation of staple meals during the daytime.
 The increasing electrification rates through the hybrid solar mini-grid systems in Kalobeyei, developed and operated by Renewvia Energy, and the Kenya Power mini-grid system in Kakuma town presented an opportunity to introduce EPCs to the host and refugee communities in the area.

 Piloting electric pressure cookers in Kalobeyei project